Sim4n6/plasoWiki/Using-preg.md

  + "[REG_SZ]" for a regular string value,
  + "[REG_MULTI_SZ]" for a multi string value, etc.

-To navigate the Registry the command "```cd```" can be used.
+To navigate the Registry the command ```cd``` can be used.
 One thing to note is that directory entries are divided by a backslash and there is no need to escape the backslash, that is to get into the directory or the Registry key "Microsoft\Windows" there is no need to escape the backslash as normally would be required, that is "Microsoft\\Windows".

 To open up the "*Software*" key: